komarserjio/notejam/django/README.rst

 Please send your pull requests in the ``django`` branch, not ``master``.

-All ways prepend your commits with a framework name:
+Always prepend your commits with a framework name:

 .. code-block:: bash

     Django: Implemented sign in functionality

+Post issues into project github tracker.

+Read contribution guide for details.

 .. _virtualenv: http://www.virtualenv.org